2.1 Open Hills, Old Ways & Commons

 For sites in the Powys area, you can check CPAT’s online search portal, at:

 Another useful resource is the Guide to searching the Historic Environment Record online – download the pdf here.

 Field surveys are ongoing by volunteers, led by local archaeologist Mike Greene.
 Using LiDAR and old maps points of interest are notes and field visit arranged to investigate further.
-The following sites have been surveyed so far:
+The following sites have been surveyed:

 Old Ways – Hugh Hannaford, Shropshire Council archaeologist, and Bob Sylvestor, from Clwyd-Powys Archaeological Trust, led a series of interpretative walks along the most culturally and historically significant old ways in the Scheme area:

-These Old Ways will be interpreted through a series of short films which will be available in Spring 2017.
+These Old Ways will be interpreted in a booklet which will be available in Spring 2018.